AI Output Validation Is the Risk Layer Every Enterprise Is Skipping

 I write every post on this blog.
 The ideas, the arguments, the opinions, the code examples: those come from me.
 What I’ve built alongside it is an editorial pipeline, a set of automated passes that do what a good research editor, fact-checker, and citations manager would do before a piece goes to print.
 It doesn’t write for me.
 It makes what I write better, more accurate, and more visually complete.

 I want to be clear about that framing before I get into the subject, because the subject of this post is AI output validation, and I’m going to use my own pipeline as a working example.
-The meta-irony is intentional.

 The Stakes Split Nobody Is Talking About